 Registration to courses

-Students must send a signed Learning Agreement to LSM as soon as possible, but at least 1 week before the start of the term.
+Students must send a signed Learning Agreement to LSM as soon as possible, but at least 2 weeks before the start of the term.
 A learning agreement is a contract of study between the student, the home university and LSM.
 Your choice of courses must respect both your home university requirements and the LSM rules.
-Please use the LSM Learning Agreement template (if needed, we can also sign your home university's template, simply send it by email along LSM's template).
+Please fill in your Learning Agreement on the Mobility Online platform as soon as your student file has been completed.
 Note that this choice is not final and you will have the opportunity to modify your course selection during the first week of the semester.
 LSM recommends a workload of 30 ECTS credits for one semester evenly distributed between Part 1 and Part 2 (besides language courses).

 If you are thinking about taking French lessons, you can mention "French Course" in the column of the course code in your Learning Agreement.
 You have the possibility to do a language test to evaluate your level of French when arriving in Belgium and thus select the course(s) you need.

 During the first week, students need to either:

 - confirm the courses choice made in your Learning Agreement on Mobility Online

 - modify it on Mobility Online(in agreement with your home coordinator and LSM)